AnXMuy/AnXMuy.github.io/_pages/about.md

 # 👋 About Me

 I'm currently an undergraduate student with the [College of Artificial Intelligence](http://www.aiar.xjtu.edu.cn/), [Xi’an Jiaotong University](https://www.xjtu.edu.cn/).
-Meanwhile, I have been a student of the **[Young Gifted Program](https://baike.baidu.com/item/%E8%A5%BF%E5%AE%89%E4%BA%A4%E9%80%9A%E5%A4%A7%E5%AD%A6%E5%B0%91%E5%B9%B4%E7%8F%AD/58501505)** at Xi 'an Jiaotong University since 2021
+Meanwhile, I have been a student of the **[Young Gifted Program](https://baike.baidu.com/item/%E8%A5%BF%E5%AE%89%E4%BA%A4%E9%80%9A%E5%A4%A7%E5%AD%A6%E5%B0%91%E5%B9%B4%E7%8F%AD/58501505)** at Xi 'an Jiaotong University since 2021.

 **Ask Me Anything Through** <span class="copy-email-text" id="emailText" data-email="andrewjiang@stu.xjtu.edu.cn" title="Click to copy email">Email</span>!

 # 🔥 News

-- *2025.12*: &nbsp;🔥🔥 Receive a pre-admission offer from [Shanghai Innovation Institute](https://www.sii.edu.cn/) through the 2026 Golden Autumn Camp!
+- *2025.12*: &nbsp;🔥🔥 Receive a pre-admission offer from [Shanghai Inno-Edu Academy](https://www.sii.edu.cn/) through the 2026 Golden Autumn Camp!
 - *2025.10*: &nbsp;🔥🔥 The **National Scholarship** has been confirmed!
 - *2025.10*: &nbsp;🎉🎉 **DescribeEarth** has been **open-source**!
 The code is available @ [github](https://github.com/earth-insights/DescribeEarth)
 - *2025.09*: &nbsp;🎉🎉 **DescribeEarth** has been public on [arxiv](https://arxiv.org/abs/2509.25654)